valtix-security/terraform-provider-valtix/docs/index.md

 ## Authentication using Valtix API Key

-To create Valtix resources using provider you need to authenticate with the Valtix controller.
-Terraform provider does not use username and password that you use to login to the controller.
+To create Valtix resources using provider you need to authenticate with the Valtix controller using an API key generated on the Valtix controller.

-For this purposes you need to generate an API key.
-This is similar to AWS access key and secret or Azure application secret.
 The key can be generated only by the super-admin user and the permissions for the key can be assigned when generating the key

 ## Generate Key